Soothsilver/soothsharp/README.md

 1. Clone this repository locally.
 2. Put the `Viper` directory into your `%PATH%` environment variable.
 The `INSTALL.txt` file in that directory gives more details.
+3. Install additional programs required by the Viper tools.
+    1. Install Java.
+    2. Install Z3 4.4.0 and put the path to `z3.exe` in an environment variable named `Z3_EXE`.
+    3. Install Boogie by building it from source and putting the path to `boogie.exe` in an environment variable named `BOOGIE_EXE`.
+This is only required for the Carbon backend.
+    4. After setting environment variables, you may need to restart Visual Studio and any command-line windows you use for the changes to take effect.
-3. Rebuild the solution.
+4. Rebuild the solution.
     * If the fails, right-click the solution in the Solution Explorer and click "Restore NuGet packages", then try to rebuild the solution again.
-4. Run the "csverify GUI" project.
+5. Run the "csverify GUI" project.
-5. You may find examples in the "Examples" project.
+6. You may find examples in the "Examples" project.

 ## Example